 8.1 Killing another player must always be justified with role play.
 See also rule 5.3.

-7.2 Players gain kill rights when a hostile action is taken against them or their group, or when their characters life is directly at risk.
-These rights last for 2 hours after last interaction during the hostile situation and can be used as long as their use do not conflict with any other rules like NLR or NVFL.
+8.2 A player gains kill rights when a hostile action is taken against him or when his characters life is put directly at risk.
+These rights last for 2 hours after last contact with the aggressors and can only be used if their use does not conflict with any other rules like NLR or NVFL.

-7.4 Kill rights gained from any rule breaks (including but not limited to baiting, invalid initiation) are considered invalid and their use will be punished in the same way as if the kill rights were not obtained.
+8.4 Kill rights gained from any rule breaks (including but not limited to baiting, invalid initiation) are considered invalid and their use will be punished in the same way as if the kill rights were not obtained at all.

-7.5 Remember that kill rights are still subject to rule 5.2 and rule 5.3.
+8.5 Kill rights are still subject to rule 5.2 and rule 5.3.
 You shouldn't use kill rights in situations where it doesn't make in-character sense as it can be seen as rule play and invalidate your use of kill rights.
 In other words, obtaining kill rights alone does not give you explicit permission to use them any time you want and in all situations.
 Think about if using kill rights is viable in the current situation.

 If you do a hostile action on a player and then take him into your custody, he is now considered your hostage.

 9.1 You must do everything in your power to keep your hostages alive and in a relatively good health.
 That includes protecting them from external threats like zombies and leaving them with a realistic chance of survival.

 9.2 A character that is taken hostage may only be executed once for a hostile incident that happened in the past where the hostage was responsible for, or participated in death of your ally.

 9.3 When attempting to rescue a hostage you must be able to contact the hostage takers on the DayZRP TeamSpeak for negotiations.
 The negotiations must be done directly between the two parties.
 The hostage may not be used as a way to contact the rescuers.